MarcWeber/tsmono/README.md

   tsmono update [--symlink-node-modules]
   # rewrite package.json and tsconfig.json files then run npm-install-cmd
   # --symlink-node-modules-hack link node_modules to all dirs so that dependencies
+  # an alternativet would be to implement --recuse to run update on all
+  # dependencies installing npm based dependencies - but then you run the risk
+  # getting multiple verisons which will be harder to test

   # are found.
 The problem if if you use "paths" in tsconfig.json it doesn't matter whether
   # you symlink the .ts files to local ./tsmono/links directory or point to ../other-dir/srcr/*
   # node -r ts-node/register/trasnpile-only will look for the dependencies